-Tucked away in the north east corner of Thailand is one of the most iconic Chiang Rai attractions.
-The peak of Phu Chi Fa allows you to stand above the clouds offering unobstructed views over Laos and Thailand.
-Phu Chi Fa is definitely one of the best sunrise locations in Thailand.
+One of the most iconic Chiang Rai attractions lies tucked away in Thailand’s north east corner.
+Phu Chi Fa allows you to stand far up above the clouds.
+Here you can watch the sunrise with unobstructed views over Laos.
+Phu Chi Fa is the top sunrise location in Thailand.

 Doi Pha Tang

 Located just 30km north of Phu Chi Fa is the small Chinese settlement of Ban Pha Tang.
 Be sure to stop here for the local delicacy of stewed pork and steamed buns.
 The restaurant offers a fantastic view over the mountains.

 The road from Ban Pha Tang to the peak of Doi Pha Tang is a steep 1km ascent.
 It is another 1km hike from the car park to the top of Doi Pha Tang at an altitude of 1,909m.
 The peak of Doi Pha Tang offers a 360 degree view of Laos and Thailand divided by the mighty Meekong River.

 There are a number of small hiking trails following the mountain ridge which are worth exploring.
 An early morning hike up Doi Pha Tang is definitely of the best things to do in Chiang Rai Province.